HOPE TO BLINDNESS

-LBS-008 is the only drug candidate within the current drug development projects of the National Institute of Health (NIH) Blueprint Neurotherapeutics Network, or the BPN, that is intended to treat dry AMD.
+Tinlarebant was selected by the National Institute of Health (NIH) Blueprint Neurotherapeutics Network, (BPN) in 2011 as a promising drug candidate for treating dry AMD.
 The BPN was launched in 2004 to foster small-molecule neurotherapeutic development, bringing together a unique blend of grant dollars, industry-standard scientific expertise, and contract resources under a milestone-driven cooperative agreement program.

 Stargardt disease (STGD1) is an inherited juvenile form of macular degeneration and currently, there is no approved treatment available.
 The disease is caused by a mutation in the ABCA4 gene, which leads to the accelerated formation and accumulation of toxic vitamin A by-products known as bisretinoids.
 The most prominent bisretinoid identified in human tissues is known as A2E (N-retinylidene-N-retinylethanolamine).
 The accumulation of A2E in ocular tissues causes progressive retinal cell death and permanent loss of vision.
 More than 500 mutations in the ABCA4 gene have been identified in STGD1 patients.
 Some STGD1 patients suffer severe visual impairment by the age of 20.
 The prevalence rate of STGD1 is estimated to be 1 in 10,000 people.
 Based on this estimate, approximately 30,000 US citizens are affected by STGD1.
 This estimate includes both adults and children.